debops/debops/README.md

 - `debops.secret`

+This role runs some tasks on `localhost`.
+The machine running debops needs to have `make` and `openssl` available.

 ### Are you using this as a standalone role without DebOps?

 You may need to include missing roles from the [DebOps common